 The hearing can last between one and four hours.
 At the end of the hearing process, the council will have provided you with a verbal outcome for your case.
 A written outcome will be emailed shortly after the hearing concludes.
 Hearings will either occur in person in our office suite, or due to space restrictions during the COVID-19 pandemic, hearings will occur online through Blackboard Collaborate.

 Your hearing will follow a script and witnesses will only be present when they are being questioned.
 Review a sample script [pdf].
 The student, council members and university representative(s) will all have the opportunity to ask questions.

-Academic integrity hearings are comprised of a panel of faculty and student members.
+Academic integrity hearings are comprised of a panel of three individuals made up of faculty and student members.
 Student conduct hearings are comprised of a panel of three students and two faculty or staff members.

 The university representative and student can both call witnesses to present information during the hearing.
 Witnesses must be limited to presenting facts regarding the case.
 Character witnesses are not permitted.

 If witnesses are unable to attend a scheduled hearing, a written statement may be submitted in advance.
 If the witness is a victim of sexual assault or interpersonal violence, a written statement may also be used during the hearing.
 A faculty member or instructor may serve as a witness.